 Organisations who work with young people in Southwark are eligible to apply for grants.
 Support is given towards a breadth of activities including residential trips, music productions and equipment, sports resources, arts projects, after school clubs and holiday clubs.
-Priority is given to organisations who are based in Southwark and who do not charge participants to access the activity.
+Priority is given to organisations who are based in Southwark.